chamewin/orangebot/README.md

 The tone analyzer api only allows 2500 uses.
 You can get more at IBM Bluemix.

 Twitter won't allow repeated requests using the current code.
 Our code pulls from Twitter every 30 secs, but it only pulls the lastest post.
-I plan on fixing this later by changing to "twit's" stream function from its get function.
+I plan on fixing this later by using a Streaming API instead.

-Sometimes the post will be neutral and will not return anything.
+Sometimes the bot will not react to a tweet because the value is neutral.

 Credits: Kyle Xiao, James Nguyen, Benson Yang, Annie Lian